 How much does electrolysis hair removal cost?

 Though time-consuming, Dr Wedgeworth says that electrolysis is a cost-effective way of removing hair.
-That said, prices may vary across the UK.
-Reputable London clinics can start at £70 for one session and you'll need a handful regularly for best results.
+That said, prices may vary across the country.
+Reputable clinics can start at $90 for one session and you'll need a handful regularly for best results.

 How should you take care of your skin after electrolysis hair removal?